HewlettPackard/monkeyble/docs/index.md

 Monkeyble allows, at task level, to:

-- 🐵 Check that a module as been called with expected argument values
+- 🐵 Check that a module has been called with expected argument values
 - 🙊 Check that a module returned the expected result dictionary
 - 🙈 Check the task state (changed, skipped, failed)
 - 🙉 Mock a module and return a defined dictionary as result